Skip to main content

 • hashPassword function will become an event handler via the hooks option

-• we register it for both beforeCreate and beforeUpdate events
+• you register it for both beforeCreate and beforeUpdate events

 • the handler receives EventArgs which includes changeSet with the computed difference

-• we check changeSet.payload.password to only hash when the password changed
+• you check changeSet.payload.password to only hash when the password changed

 user.entity.ts